 Iced coffee is amazing on a hot summers day coffee I've tried.
 So why not give cold protein powder coffee a try.

 Simply make a cup of cold brew coffee and allow it to cool down.
 You can put it in the fridge to speed up the process.
-Then you put your coffee, protein powder and ice into a blender and blend.
+Then you put your coffee, vanilla or chocolate protein powder and ice into a blender and blend.

 Perfect for mid morning on a hot summer's day, this iced drink can help fuel your workout and recovery periods.